waldmanns/rp2040_propin_mbedos/README.md

 The implementation only uses mbedOS provided functions, is easy and blazing fast

+You should not use this combined with the simplified Arduino "Serial" library, it creates timing conflicts and the proportional readings are innacurate.
 I don't actively use or develop for the RP2040, this was made only for evaluation purposes